 About Your Therapist //

 I’m a licensed professional counselor (LPC) and a board-certified dance/movement therapist (BC-DMT) with over 30 years of experience.
-I have been married for 30 years and have two adult children, one in college and one in graduate school.
+I have been married for 30 years and have two adult children.
 I am not a doctor, and I don’t prescribe medication, but I would be glad to refer you to a few with whom I maintain great working relationships.
 I am also not a psychologist; I’m a psychotherapist.
-I cannot perform psychological or academic testing – psychologists can, however.
+I can screen for various mental health disorders but I cannot perform psychological or academic testing – psychologists can, however.
 I am certified in trauma-focused cognitive behavioral therapy (TF-CBT) for children and as a trauma-informed therapist.
 I consider most of us ‘wounded’, especially as we all have experienced the COVID-19 pandemic separately, yet together.

 I am a 1987 graduate of Temple University, receiving a BA in Psychology with honors.
 I am also a 1989 graduate of Hahnemann University Graduate School’s Master of Creative Arts in Therapy (MCAT) program (currently Drexel University’s Master of Dance/Movement Therapy and Counseling program), receiving the Thesis Award for clinical research.
 I have held clinical administrative positions at Interac, Inc. in Philadelphia and at Family Service Association of Bucks County.